joaohenggeler/eternal-wanderer/Source/README.md

 * `fluidsynth_path`: the path to the FluidSynth executable directory.
 May be null if FluidSynth is already in the PATH.

+* `user_agent`: the user agent sent with each request from FFmpeg, FFprobe, and the requests library.
+This is not used by Firefox and is only sent when handling media files.

 * `language_names`: maps a language's ISO 639-1 code to its name.
 This currently only lists the languages supported by the Microsoft Speech API.

 ### Scout